shlomif/halting-my-real-person-fiction/README.md

 You may not know who she is but https://twitter.com/EmmaWatson is the most highly paid actress in Hollywood.
 But it's not as if she is the new Arnold Schwarzenegger.
 Instead, Arnold Schwarzenegger is the old Emma Watson!
 Poor Emma.
-Why do you feel sorry for her?
+Why do we feel sorry for her?

 Let me try it again.
 It's not as if Taylor Swift was the new Madonna.
 In fact, Swift is the new Socrates!
 I'm sure Ms. Swift will approve of the new Taylor